CodeCraftersIO/Workshop/Presentations/02-SizeClasses.md

 ---

-#Size classes allows us to adapt the interface, not only to screen sizes, but to different devices.
+#Trait collections allows us to adapt the interface, not only to screen sizes, but to different devices.

 ![inline](https://i.imgur.com/RxlWLKJ.png)